 We recognize the importance of responsible water management in a world that faces increasing drought conditions and water stress.
 We are committed to using this valuable resource as carefully and efficiently as possible.

-In 2018, our total water consumption continued to decrease.
-We recorded a 10% reduction of water used per metric tonne of product since 2017.
-In 2019, we recorded a 1% reduction of water used per metric tonne of product since 2017, the smaller decrease this year is largely down to increased decommissioning activities and efficiency issues with plant processes during the warm summer period.
-We are now using 53% less water per metric tonne of product in our manufacturing process than we did in the 2006 baseline year.
+In 2022, our total water consumption continued to decrease.
+We recorded a 7% reduction of water use per metric tonne of product compared to 2021.
+We are now using 54% less water per metric tonne of product in our manufacturing processes than we did in our 2006 baseline year.

 Below are some examples of projects introduced over recent years, that have helped to reduce our water consumption and improve the quality of wastewater discharge from our sites.

 - Herne, Germany: Improvements made to the washing stage of a key fuel additive’s manufacturing process have not only reduced energy and waste usage but have also saved water.
 By reusing the waste aqueous distillate instead of fresh water, the site has reduced water usage by 140 m3 per year.

 - Leuna, Germany: Replacement of four aging condensate coolers at our facility in Leuna with two more efficient coolers in a new closed-loop cooling distribution system, has reduced the consumption of condensate, saving 1,534 m3 of water per year.